 16. Mercedes GLE Coupe – 650 litres

 Thanks to the Mercedes GLE Coupe’s sloping roofline, it isn’t quite as spacious and roomy as the standard GLE.
-In addition to providing less headroom for passengers in the second row, it also limits maximum boot capacity with the back seats folded down to 1,720 litres.
+In addition to providing less headroom for passengers in the second row of the GLE’s interior, it also limits maximum boot capacity with the back seats folded down to 1,720 litres.
 However, its 650-litre boot with the seats up is still pretty generous and its curvier roofline lends it a much sportier image than the regular GLE.

 17. Toyota Land Cruiser – 621 litres